IMPORTANT: Before you commence your application

 This opportunity is for New South Wales residents only.

-- Photo of you holding your photo ID, either a driver’s license or passport Photo holding ID example
+- Photo of you holding your photo ID, either a driver’s license or passport Click Here to View an Example

-- Primary Document x 1 e.g. Australian Driver’s License, proof of age card, marriage certificate
+- Primary Document x 1 e.g. Australian Driver’s License, Australian proof of age card, Australian marriage certificate

-You will need to upload this documentation to create an application.
+You will need to upload the above documentation to create an application.